xwjiang2010/tune-sklearn-xgboost/README.md

 * plan to show the pre-captured [result](https://gist.github.com/xwjiang2010/c63ffdce0d4a7c8aa6fe2cf09e342bcb)
 * plan to run the best_model_ through test set and show the new result.
 Should improve the gini_score by around 5%.

+Before the demo, a cluster will be started beforehand.
+Port forwarding is set up through `ray attach cluster.yaml -p 9999`.
+Jupyter notebook is run on head node of the cluster through `jupyter lab --port=9999`